 This article is not intended to provide detailed instructions in applying for Reasonable Accommodation.
-Each circumstance and set of facts is unique and instructions are specific in that regard.
+Each circumstance and set of facts is unique and instructions are specific in that regard as well as internal agency regulations.
 Instead, this article is intended to help employees avoid risking their jobs by not understanding the implications of their actions.
 If you require assistance or consultation in applying for Reasonable Accommodation, preferably before you apply for such accomodation, please contact us.

 Federal employees often make decisions based on significant misunderstandings concerning personnel processes.
 Whether it’s the agency’s obligation to “produce my Official Personnel Folder (OPF) immediately upon my request” or Veterans Preference falsely interpreted to mean any Veteran, whether qualified or not for the job is assured of selection, many employees seem to subscribe to these myths.
 However, there comes a point when doing so can actually lead to loss of employment with very little recourse.
 This is more frequently the case with Reasonable Accommodation requests.